openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 * It's now possible to add optional, but not toggled, extra fields to the registration form.
 See the `PR and example config`_ for more information.

 .. _PR and example config: https://github.com/openedx/edx-platform/pull/29047

+* Add another field to the registration form, :code:`marketing_emails_opt_in`, for marketing email opt-in.

+* Waffle overrides can be set at the org level now (in between course level and global)

 Bulk Course Email Tool
 ----------------------